Vanda & Young: 1992–2005: Stiff Upper Lip

-Young produced AC/DC's 2000 album Stiff Upper Lip.
+In 2000 George Young was brought out of retirement to produce AC/DC's 2000 album Stiff Upper Lip.
 Released by East West Records, it proved an international success, being RIAA certified as platinum in the United States.

-Vanda left his longtime partnership with Albert Productions in 2005 and started Flashpoint Music as a private recording studio.
-Young died of unknown causes on 22 October 2017.
+Vanda left his longtime partnership with Albert Productions in 2005 and started Flashpoint Music with his sons as a private recording studio.
+Vanda still resides in Sydney.